Breastfeeding in Islam: Adult suckling

 The following tradition (hadith) treats both this topic as well as that of radāʿ al-kabīr, or suckling of an adult or breastfeeding an adult and number of sucklings:

+Urwah ibn al-Zubayr reports that the Prophet commanded the wife of Abū Hudhayfa to feed her husband's mawlā [i.e. servant], Sālim, so that he could go on living with them [upon attaining manhood].

 For most jurists (Ibn Hazm being one prominent exception), the bar to marriage was effective only if the nursling was an infant.
 Yet even these allowed that a new relationship resulted between the two; Ibn Rushd, for example, ruled that the woman could now comport herself more freely in front of the nursed adult male, such as appearing before him unveiled.
-The famous traditionist Muhammad al-Bukhari was forced to resign his position of mufti and leave the city of Bukhara after ruling that two nurslings who suckled from the same farm animal became milk-siblings.
+The traditionist Muhammad al-Bukhari was forced to resign his position of mufti and leave the city of Bukhara after ruling that two nurslings who suckled from the same farm animal became milk-siblings.

-In May 2007, Dr. Izzat Atiyya, lecturer at Cairo's Al-Azhar University, issued a fatwa that suggested that male and female colleagues could use breastfeeding to get around a religious ban on being alone together.
-The fatwa said that if a woman fed a male colleague "directly from her breast" at least five times they would establish a family bond and thus be allowed to be alone together at work.
-"Breast feeding an adult puts an end to the problem of the private meeting, and does not ban marriage," he ruled.
-"A woman at work can take off the veil or reveal her hair in front of someone whom she breastfed."
-The fatwa sparked outrage and embarrassment, with critics deriding the author on Egyptian television.
-The university suspended the lecturer, who headed the university's hadith department.
-The fatwa was widely publicized by Arabic-language satellite television channels and was discussed in the Egyptian parliament.
-After being threatened with disciplinary action by the university, Atiyya issued a retraction, saying the fatwa was "a bad interpretation of a particular case" during the time of Muhammad and that it was based on the opinions of only a minority of scholars.
-Egypt's minister of religious affairs, Mahmoud Zaqzouq, has called for future fatwas to "be compatible with logic and human nature".

-In 2010, a clerical adviser to the Saudi royal court and Ministry of Justice issued a fatwa suggesting that women should provide breast milk to their employed drivers thereby making them relatives.
-The driver could then be trusted to be alone with the woman.
-The fatwa was ridiculed by women campaigners.